 Source: Families Under the Rail, Map of Central Section, DRPT Rail Project

-One alternative was to build a a new rail line through undeveloped land on either side of the town.
+One alternative was to build a new rail line through undeveloped land on either side of the town.
 However, residents in Hanover County sought to block any bypass proposals.
 Further north, supervisors in Spotsylvania, Stafford and Caroline counties expressed opposition to a bypass east of Fredericksbrg.
 The Virginia Secretary of Transportation said at a 2016 public meeting in Ashland:4

 new rail bypasses east of Fredericksburg and west of Ashland were proposed as alternatives to building new track and routing high speed passenger trains through the center of those communities

 Source: D.C. to Richmond Southeast High Speed Rail, Fredericksburg Alternatives and Ashland/Hanover County Alternatives

 In Richmond, one alternative was to shift the passenger terminal from the suburban station at Staples Mill Road north of the city to the downtown Main Street Station.5

 plans to implement high-speed rail between Washington, DC and Richmond are based on using the existing CSX rail right-of-way